Louis-Aime/calendrical-javascript/README.md

 The **IsoCounter** exported class enables conversion from any day counter to iso8601 and the reverse.
 The author specifies the epoch for the counter using a date in Iso 8601.

-The **JulianDayIso** is deprecated, here suppressed.

 The parameters for using these classes are described in details in the source.
-Examples are given in the file Calendars.js.
+Examples are given in the file calendars.js.

 ### pldr.js
 The default extended object is a DOM representing a "Private Locale Data Register", possible extension of Common Locale Data Register for custom calendars.